NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ## restore target

-`MSBuild /t:restore` (which `nuget restore` and `dotnet restore` use with .NET Core projects), restores packages referenced in the project file as follows:
+`MSBuild -t:restore` (which `nuget restore` and `dotnet restore` use with .NET Core projects), restores packages referenced in the project file as follows:

 1. Read all project to project references
 1. Read the project properties to find the intermediate folder and target frameworks